FOLLOW US ON SOCIAL FOR UPDATES REGARDING OUR OFFERINGS, APIARY, AND DAY-TO-DAY LIFE: @abideculturecoffee

 What is a coffee note?

 A coffee note is how we identify what a coffee tastes like depending on the profile and mouthfeel of the roast.
-There are no flavors added to the coffee.
+There are no flavors added to our coffee offerings.
 The art of roast brings out individual flavors — notes — which helps us describe the coffee to you.

 How do you taste coffee notes?

 Simple: eat.
 Eat food.
 Eat real food.
 Your taste experience will flood your mouth.
-If I were to ask you, "what does a raspberry taste like?", your answer can come back with a plethora of examples depending if you like raspberries or not.
+If I were to ask you, "what does a raspberry taste like?", your answer can and will come back with a plethora of examples depending if you like raspberries or not.
+Coffee cupping is subjective.
+What we taste versus what you taste.
+The more complex the coffee will have more notes to describe an individual's tongue opinion on the offering.
 'Blue Raspberry Jolly Rancher'—which may sound super rad—is not a note.

 What is a profile?